mestery/thenetlol/content/episodes/episode25.md

   name = "thenet.lol"
 +++

 Vinny joins The Net crew to discuss the recent log4j hack.
 We also talk more broadly about Open Source security.
-You can find Vinny on LinkedIn, where has written a great article that talks more deeply Log4j: https://www.linkedin.com/pulse/why-log4j-exploit-so-serious-vinny-parla/
+You can find Vinny on LinkedIn, where has [written a great article that talks more deeply about Log4j](https://www.linkedin.com/pulse/why-log4j-exploit-so-serious-vinny-parla/).

 Watch the episode on YouTube: